docsforadobe/javascript-tools-guide/docs/user-interface-tools/size-and-location-objects.md

 ## Size and location object types

-The following table shows the property-value object types, the element properties that create and contain them, and their array and object-property formats.
+The following objects are the property-value object types, the element properties that create and contain them, and their array and object-property formats.

 ### Bounds